ronnyml/snowplow-wiki/technical-documentation/1a-trackers/ios-tracker/iOS-Tracker.md

 }];
 ```

+A key change to the emitter construction is the removal of the `setBufferOption` and the addition of `byteLimit`.
+In the case of POST requests we will now add events up until a byte limit rather than an arbitrary event count.
+However there are a few more implications:

+* If an event, by itself, exceeds this limit it will be sent but it is then removed from the queue irrespective of the result.
+* If you set the limit higher than 52000 it is likely that none of your events will make it to the collector.

+__NOTE__: The current safe maximum byte threshold is 52000 however this may change in the future.

 | **Builder Function**    | **Description**                                           |
 |------------------------:|:----------------------------------------------------------|
 | `setUrlEndpoint`        | The NSURL to use for sending events                       |